lbertrand417/IGD301-blog/content/blog/lab3.md

 The user should also be able to exchange the hand ball according to his preference using a button.
 Finally, I imagined that the user has to press a button to actually teleport at the ball's position so that if the throw is bad he can try again.

-Regarding the movement that the user has to do, I imagined that he has to simulate a ball launch, without having to press any buttons.
+Regarding the movement that the user has to do, I imagined that he has to simulate a ball throw, without having to press any buttons.
 However, due to the limitations of the headset camera field, this seems complicated.
 That's why I think that the user will have to press a button
 (the trigger for example) at the moment when the ball should be thrown.
 Also, to make the game easier it could be interesting to show the future trajectory of the ball before the throw.
 In this case, instead of using the acceleration of the controller at the moment of the throw, we would use only the position of the controller and we would deduce the force of the throw.